zjxxxxxxxxx/open-editor/README.md

 Minimum version requirements `React15+`.

-It needs to be used with [@babel/plugin-transform-react-jsx-source](https://babeljs.io/docs/babel-plugin-transform-react-jsx-source), usually you don't have to worry about this because it's mostly built into scaffolding tools.
+It needs to be used with [`@babel/plugin-transform-react-jsx-source`](https://babeljs.io/docs/babel-plugin-transform-react-jsx-source), usually you don't have to worry about this because it's mostly built into scaffolding tools.

 ### Vue

 Minimum version requirements `Vue2+`.

-By default, you can only open to files, if you want to open to rows and columns, you need to additionally install [unplugin-vue-source](https://github.com/zjxxxxxxxxx/unplugin-vue-source) to use with it.
+By default, you can only open to `file`, if you want to open to `line` and `column`, you need to additionally install [`unplugin-vue-source`](https://github.com/zjxxxxxxxxx/unplugin-vue-source) to use with it.

 ## Usage in the browser